Skip to Content

 17. Classic Cheesecake in a Classic Diner

-a window display of slices of junior's pumpkin and strawberry swirl cheesecakes and chocolate and red velvet cakes.
+A window display of slices of junior's pumpkin and strawberry swirl cheesecakes and chocolate and red velvet cakes.

 For many fans of cheesecake, Junior’s cheesecake is the only one.
 Plain, fruit-topped or swirled with chocolate or raspberry, it’s dense, creamy and delicious.
 You can find it around town, but the best place to eat it is at the original Junior’s Restaurant, on Flatbush and Dekalb avenues.

-Pass under the neon sign and settle into a booth for classic Jewish comfort food, fat onion rings, “disco fries” and really good fried chicken.
+Pass under the neon sign and settle into a booth for classic Jewish comfort food, fat onion rings, “disco fries” and very good fried chicken.
 The cheesecakes are on display as you walk in to remind you to save room for dessert.

 18. Real Key Lime Pie Far From Key West

-the charming homemade sign for key lime pie outside of steve's in red hook.
+The charming homemade sign for key lime pie outside of steve's in red hook.

 Unlike a lot of pies found north of Florida, Steve’s Key Lime Pies uses real Key-limes for its sweet and puckery pies and tarts.
 Steve’s only makes one thing and makes it well.